ABridoux/scout/Sources/Scout/Scout.docc/Extensions/path-explorer.md

 - ``set(_:keyNameTo:)-5j60r``
 - ``set(_:keyNameTo:)-1zwfv``

-### Settings key names in place
+### Settings key names in a new explorer

-The "setting key name" functions are the counterpart of the "set key name" ones, but will modify the explorer in place rather than returning a new one.
+The "setting key name" functions are the counterpart of the "set" ones, but will return a new explorer rather than modify it.

 - ``setting(_:keyNameTo:)-7ar89``
 - ``setting(_:keyNameTo:)-1vrh``